Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Problem Description

-In general, the most commonly used objective function in GNN-based CF (e.g., LightGCN) is the pairwise Bayesian Personalized Ranking (BPR) loss~\cite{rendle-arxiv12}, which maximizes the difference between positive and negative item scores with an $L_2$ regularization term to prevent overfitting:
+The most commonly used objective function in GNN-based CF (e.g., LightGCN) is the pairwise Bayesian Personalized Ranking (BPR) loss~\cite{rendle-arxiv12}, which maximizes the difference between positive and negative item scores with an $L_2$ regularization term:

 Here, $j$ is an item not interacted with by $u$ and $\sigma$ is the sigmoid activation function. $\Theta$ denotes the current batch embeddings of users and items, and $\gamma$ controls the strength of the $L_2$ penalty.
 Since our method operates on pre-trained embeddings in a post-hoc manner without changing the training objective, it can be adapted to other GNN-based CF models that use different training objectives.
 For example, our method can also be applied to GNN-based CF models, such as contrastive learning approaches that combine a contrastive loss with BPR loss~\cite{lin-www22, wu-sigir21, wu-kdd23, yu-sigir22}, or Neural Graph Collaborative Filtering (NGCF)~\cite{wang-sigir19}, which employs BPR loss with a non-linear activation function in aggregation.